-Applicants who are accepted must also hold current basic cardiopulmonary resuscitation (CPR) certification through the American Heart Association by August 14, 2021.
-Approved students must provide appropriate documentation to the Radiography Program Coordinator's office to verify the completion of the requirement by the designated deadline.
+Applicants who are accepted must also hold current basic cardiopulmonary resuscitation (CPR) certification through the American Heart Association by July 1, 2022.
+Approved students must provide appropriate documentation to the Radiography Program Coordinator, to verify the completion of the requirement by the designated deadline.

-MAR Ranking points are not awarded for completion of the CPR certification.
+MAR Ranking points are not awarded for completion of CPR certifications.